Ikom: Investment opportunities and potential

-Just like the then groundnut pyramid in Kano, there is a pyramid in Ikom local government area that has stoutly refused to diminish or disappear altogether – this pyramid is the "cocoa pyramid".
-Cocoa is the mainstay of the economy of Ikom local government area, which ranks among the highest producers of quality cocoa in the country.
-According to statistics from the Cross River State Ministry of Agriculture headquarters in Calabar, Ikom has a total planted area of 1,917 hectares of cocoa in its estates.
-Presently, there is no cocoa processing industry in Ikom to process abundant cocoa beans produced here.

-Forest resources, coming in various names, shapes and colours, are also in abundance in Ikom awaiting exploitation as lumbering activities in the area are still relatively low and serve the small and medium scale woodwork furniture and carpentry works.

 Prominent among the forest resources in Ikom are mahogany, iroko, aphoria (black and white) opepe, Obeche, teak, mangrove and Ebong.
 Investors are trickling into and seize the opportunity to set up wood based furniture industries to process the products into finished goods for local consumption and even for export.
 Besides, Ikom forest has a wide variety of animals facing the threat of extinction.
 These include monkeys, leopards and bush pigs etc.

 Minerals

 In addition to the agricultural products, commonly found in the area are salt brine deposits at akparabong.
 These deposits are commercially viable for large scale exploitation.
-Baryte is also found in Ekukunela (Ofutop) in commercial quantity, unexploited.and thats it.
+Baryte is also found in Ekukunela (Ofutop) in commercial quantity, unexploited.and that's it.

 Production of foodstuff

 Ikom is endowed with soil that not only accommodates the growth of cocoa but generously produces fine succulent plantain and banana.
 Yam, maize and coco-yam are also grown there in large quantities.
 These products are often taken from there to the northern parts of the country, to Calabar as well as to other eastern states.

-In March 2021, 7000 metric tonnes of cocoa beans were transported from the ECM terminal at the Calabar seaport in Cross River State, South-South Nigeria to the United States of America.
+In March 2021, 7000 t of cocoa beans were transported from the ECM terminal at the Calabar seaport in Cross River State, South-South Nigeria to the United States of America.
 The cocoa beans were sourced 100 percent from Ikom.
 This marked a turning point for Cross River's states export industry.